 Let’s face the facts, Americans are among the most stressed-out people in the world at the moment, right up there with Greece (and they’re dealing with a massive economic depression!).

 According to Gallup’s “2019 Global Emotions Report,” Americans rank among the most stressed-out people in the world—and with good reason.

 The report made conclusions based on various factors, such as daily life, income, negative emotions, and positive experiences.
 Among the stressors for Americans were the current presidential performance and low-income under 50.

 It makes sense.

 The government, mass shootings, low-income, lack of job security, and ever-rising expenses can drive any human being to their last bit of sanity.
-Compound social anxiety to perform at your best, follow a certain body type or be the “perfect” person, and you’ve got a wild recipe for disaster.
+Compound social anxiety to perform at your best, follow a particular body type or be the “perfect” person, and you’ve got a wild recipe for disaster.

 Taking Time to Be

 As I mentioned before, last week was a very stressful one for me.
 It’s okay.
 Sometimes situations pile up, unforeseen circumstances get in the way of your plans, and life is just life!

 I realized that when I took a step back and became a spectator of those situations, rather than an active participant, dealing with the stress became a step-by-step road to resolution.

 When I took the time to work on myself, go to the gym, cry it out, or take a few deep breaths before launching into the next activity, the stress dissolved.